 What Addiction Treatment Services Are Covered By Medicaid In California?

 A person who qualifies for Medi-Cal can obtain a range of behavioral health and addiction services.
-The services you can obtain depend on the health plan you choose.
+The services you can obtain depend on your specific health plan.

-The following treatment services may be included in your health plan:
+The following treatment options and services may be included in your health plan:

 - screenings